nickanna42/socketworker.io/readme.md

 ##### What is it?
 A lightweight, drop-in replacement for socket.io-client, which places the connection in its own webworker.
 It does not handle Manager.
+Yet.